dsikar/arduino-libraries/Buttons/README.md

 ![Breadboard wiring](images/3ButtonResistorLadder.png)

-Once all is hooked up, upload the sketch and open a Serial Monitor and nodes may be selected and values changed, using the three button configuration:
+Once all is hooked up, upload the sketch and open a Serial Monitor.
+Nodes may be selected and values changed, using the three button configuration:

 ![Serial Monitor](images/SerialMonitor.png)